 Richard Blanco was born in Madrid and immigrated to the United States as an infant with his Cuban-exile family.
 He was raised in Miami and earned a BS in civil engineering and MFA in creative writing from Florida International University.
 Blanco has been a practicing engineer, writer, and poet since 1991.
-His collections of poetry include City of a Hundred Fires (1998), which won the Agnes Starrett Poetry Prize; Directions to the Beach of the Dead (2005), winner of the PEN/American Beyond Margins Award; Looking for the Gulf Motel (2012), winner of the Tom Gunn Award, the Maine Literary Award, and the Paterson Prize; One Today (2013); Boston Strong (2013); and For All of Us, One Today: An Inaugural Poet’s Journey (2013).
+His collections of poetry include City of a Hundred Fires (1998), which won the Agnes Starrett Poetry Prize; Directions to the Beach of the Dead (2005), winner of the PEN/American Beyond Margins Award; Looking for the Gulf Motel (2012), winner of the Thom Gunn Award, the Maine Literary Award, and the Paterson Prize; One Today (2013); Boston Strong (2013); and How to Love a Country (forthcoming 2019).

 In 2013, Blanco was chosen to serve as the fifth inaugural poet of the United States.
 Blanco performed “One Today,” an original poem he wrote for the occasion, becoming the youngest, first Latino, immigrant, and openly gay writer to hold the honor.
 The poem was published in book form as One Today with drawings by Dav Pilkey in 2015.